MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 First lets get the easy decisions out of the way:

-- We definitely need to measure all electricity used by all systems we have control over and convert that into gCO2eq.
+- We definitely NEED to measure all electricity used by all systems we have control over and convert that into gCO2eq.
-- We definitely need to [in some way](TODO add section about how to ahndle this and link it here) include electricity used by systems we make calls to, that are not under our control, as otherwise we would create an incentive to simply outsource carbon intensive calculations
+- We definitely NEED to [in some way](TODO add section about how to ahndle this and link it here) include electricity used by systems we make calls to, that are not under our control, as otherwise we would create an incentive to simply outsource carbon intensive calculations
-- We definitely should not include carbon costs that were incurred when things like the fundamental infrastructure the internet runs on was created, the laptops we develop on were built, and other things that are very difficult to factor in
+- We definitely should NOT include carbon costs that were incurred when things like the fundamental infrastructure the internet runs on was created, the laptops we develop on were built, and other things that are very difficult to factor in

 Now with the easy decisions out of the way, we turn to the system boundaries and embodied emissions that are harder to define.
+Generally for a common project, hosted on a cluster and with some sort of front end, our system boundary will be the cluster and the browser.
 TODO TRi expand here

 ### Our Practical Measurement and Calculation Approach